khulnasoft-lab/design.khulnasoft.com/contents/components/accordion.md

 TODO:
 Add chevron icon

-The affordance of the chevron signify that additional information can be found "under" the header.
+The affordance of the chevron means that additional information can be found "under" the header.

 ### Header